-Joe Biden Is 'Healthy' And 'Vigorous' According To Doctor's Report
+Joe Biden Is 'Healthy' And 'Vigorous,' According To Doctor's Report

-Vice President Joe Biden's doctor says he is a "healthy, vigorous 77-year-old male who is fit to execute the duties of the presidency."
+Former Vice President Joe Biden's doctor says he is a "healthy, vigorous, 77-year-old male, who is fit to successfully execute the duties of the Presidency."

 That's according to Biden's campaign, which released a medical report prepared by his physician, Kevin C. O'Connor.
-O'Connor is director of executive medicine at The GW Medical Faculty Associates, a medical group affiliated with the George Washington University School of Medicine.
+O'Connor is director of executive medicine at the GW Medical Faculty Associates, a medical group affiliated with the George Washington University School of Medicine.
 He was also Biden's primary care doctor when he served as vice president.

 The physician did note that Biden has an irregular heartbeat, known as nonvalvular atrial fibrillation.
 The report says Biden has not required any medication or other treatment for this heart condition.
-He does take a blood thinner, because this condition, also called Afib, can increase the risk of blood clots.
+He does take a blood thinner, because this condition, also called AFib, can increase the risk of blood clots.

 Biden's most serious health condition dates back to 1988, when a bulging blood vessel in his brain burst.
 That was repaired surgically, the doctor reports.
 Doctors at the time discovered another bulging blood vessel, which was also treated.
 His hospitalization was complicated by a blood clot that lodged in his lung.
 The report says Biden has not had any similar issues since.